GramGra07/WHS-FTC-Code_Training_Module/README.md

 Strings are used to store common strings or text values like a status of initialization

+- When to use public vs. private variables?
+  -You generally want to always use public unless it is something that you don't want to share with other opmodes, like a runtime.

 [Go to top](#top)
 ### TeleOp[^teleop] <a name="op"><a/>
 In the [blank TeleOp Example][beTele] you will find that there are 20 lines